riga/law/README.md

 # or when passing a local checkout as a volume

 docker run -ti -p 8082:8082 -v /path/to/law:/root/law riga/law

+# the config can be passed as well by adding (e.g.)
+-v $HOME/.law/config:/root/.law/config
 ```

 For particular tags, see [riga/law on DockerHub](https://hub.docker.com/r/riga/law/).